05 December - 21 February 2019

-The purpose of this grant is to support international collaboration within Joint Programming Initiative on Antimicrobial Resistance (JPIAMR), investigating action strategies to prevent the development and transfer of infections caused by antimicrobial resistance.
-Sweden, via the Swedish Research Council, is one of 16 countries participating in the 6th JPIAMR call, which rewards research of the highest scientific quality in international competition.
+The purpose of this grant is to support international collaboration within Joint Programming Initiative on Antimicrobial Resistance (JPIAMR), investigating diagnostics and surveillance strategies that can be used to detect and monitor antimicrobial resistance (AMR).
+Sweden, via the Swedish Research Council (and the Swedish International Development Cooperation Agency), is one of 15 countries participating in the 9th JPIAMR call, which rewards research of the highest scientific quality in international competition.

 Medicine and Health

 Individual researcher included as one of no more than two Swedish project leaders in a consortium of partners from no less than three participating countries.
 Only researchers at an administrating organisation approved by the Swedish Research Council may apply.

 Maximum 300 000 EUR for all Swedish partners together

 Pre-proposal/Project outline: For consortium applications to JPIAMR: 18 February 2019 (11.00/11 a.m.)

 For the Swedish project leader’s application in Prisma: 21 February 2019 (14.00/2 p.m.)

 Full proposal/Full application: Mid-June 2019.
 Eligible consortia will be notified of exact dates and times.